Entries are now closed

 Each finalist will be paired with a researcher from I-Form and together create an entry page on the judging website.

-In November the site will be open to the public and Irish schools will ask questions and book live chats to quiz the finalists and researchers about their idea and 3D printing.
+During Science Week in November (11–15th) the site will be open to the public and Irish schools will ask questions and book live chats to quiz the finalists and researchers about their idea and 3D printing.
 They will also vote for the entry they want to win.

 The entry with the most votes will be designed and printed by a researcher from I-Form.
 A €500 cash prize will be awarded to help the winner promote their sustainability work.